nazq/clickhouse-datafusion/README.md

 ## Examples

-See the [examples](examples/) directory for complete working examples:
+See the [examples](examples/) directory for a complete working example:

 - **Basic Integration**: Simple `ClickHouse` querying
 - **Federation**: Cross-database joins